sim3arashe/sim3arashe/README.md

 - 👋 Hi, I’m @sim3arashe
-- 👀 I’m interested in frontend web development and graphic/ui design
+- 👀 I’m interested in wordpress web development and graphic design
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate ...
-- 📫 How to reach me : +263 78 526 7529 / hlokomayo@gmail.com
+- 📫 How to reach me : you can't

 <!---
 sim3arashe/sim3arashe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.